Field Service Sites

 Walk in the Light Ministries

 Walk in the Light Ministries is a Christian mission organization that aims to express Christ’s love by meeting both the spiritual and physical needs of children, widows, and the sick in their community.
 Specific service opportunities include working with children, training locals in youth ministry, performing outreach evangelism, helping to create food gardens, and providing home based care for the terminally ill.
-For more information, visit www.walkinthelight.org.za.
+For more information on Walk in the Light Ministries, visit their website at walkinthelight.org.za.

 Ithemba Projects is a faith-based organization based on Christian principles and action.
 Ithemba works with the local youth and their education in hopes of empowering Mpumuza youth’s skill sets.
 By educating the youth, a new hope and bright future will be theirs!
 Ithemba’s passion is to create “an enabling environment for the people of Mpumuza through education, training and Christian discipleship.”
 To learn more about this organization, visit their website at ithembaprojects.org.za.

 The mission of the Ethembeni ministry is “to provide spiritual, emotional, and practical assistance to families affected by HIV/AIDS in the Mpophomeni area through the provision of home based care, family support with a focus on vulnerable children and residential care for terminally ill people.”